yobukodori/script-menu/README.md

         ...
         ```
 - **Go to line**: Move the cursor to the specified line.
-- **Go to Script...**: Move the cursor to the start of each script.
+- **Go to script**: Move the cursor to the start of each script.
+- **Select script**: Select a code range for each script.
 - **Save**: Save settings and scripts resource.
 And apply settings and scripts.
 - **Apply**: Apply settings and scripts. (doesn't save).
 - **Get Status**: get current status and applied scripts.
+- **Export Settings**: Export settings to the file.
+It is the currently applied settings that are exported, not the saved settings.
+- **Import Settings**: Import and apply settings from the file.
+Do not save.